Damiano-F/logistic-mngmt-tool/docs/source/models/prod-cycle.rst

 Production cycle
 --------------------------------------------------------------------------------

-Ordered sequence of couples of workshops and production timings.
+An ordered sequence of production phases.

 Properties: